 So, naturally, when I heard about Donnie and Gabe's slideshow presentation of their Oregon adventure ride last summer, I attended.
 I watched with interest but told Donnie afterwards "no way will you see me on that ride".
 Then, in November, when the link to register was posted, I found myself pointing, clicking and committing.
-From that moment, the tension grew from a small buzz in the back of my head to a fever pitch all around me of social media mentions, news coverage, bikes being built, you name it.
+From that moment, the tension grew from a small buzz in the back of my head to a fever pitch all around me of social media mentions, news coverage, bikes being built - you name it.
 Everyone knew about the ride and the words Oregon Outback were on everyone's lips.
 The ride was legendary before it even began.

 Just in case you haven't heard about it, the Oregon Outback is a 360-mile, mostly off-road odyssey that dissects the state from Klamath Falls to the Columbia River.
-Completely self-supported with such features as an eighty mile no water stretch (not even creek water), a twenty mile loose gravel section and extremely limited services on route - this ride was no joke.
+Completely self-supported with such features as an eighty mile no water stretch (not even creek water), a twenty mile loose sand section and extremely limited services on route - this ride was no joke.

 At long last, it was time to go.
 With butterflies in my stomach, I got on my bike and rode to the train station.
 Forty of us boarded the train in Portland that afternoon.
 Amtrak put us all in one car for our pilgrimage to Klamath Falls.
 Boxed wine, labelled Oregon Outback Emergency Water, was circulated.
 Chammy butter samples were dispensed.
 Gear talk was thick in the air.
 I felt like part of something, part of something big that all of the cool kids were into.